Phu-Vu-01/Analysis-of-university-entrance-exam-scores-2024/README.md

 - Analyze the distribution of subject groups A, A1, B, C, and D.
 - Identify correlations between subjects and other variables.
 ## 📂 Dataset
-The dataset includes exam scores and student information from 2021 to 2024.
-These include students' id, scores, year, and province.
+- The dataset includes exam scores and student information from 2021 to 2024: https://shorturl.at/M15Mc
 ## 🛠️ Tools Used
 🔧 Python
 ## 🛠️ Implementation